 Another popular trekking trail is the Nagla Block Trail, a 5 km trek that takes visitors through dense forests and streams.
 The trail is home to various flora and fauna, including rare bird species like the Malabar pied hornbill.

 Visitors can also opt for guided trekking tours led by experienced guides who are well-versed in the sanctuary’s trails and wildlife.
-The guided tours provide visitors with valuable insights into flora and fauna of the sanctuary and ensure a safe and enjoyable trekking experience.
+The guided tours provide visitors with valuable insights into the flora and fauna of the sanctuary and ensure a safe and enjoyable trekking experience.

 It’s important to note that trekking in the sanctuary requires a permit from the sanctuary office, and visitors are required to follow the rules and regulations of the sanctuary to ensure the safety of the wildlife and the environment.
 Additionally, visitors should carry adequate water, food, and other necessary supplies while trekking and wear appropriate clothing and footwear to ensure a comfortable and safe experience.